oldcold/preview/BlockProducerRewards.md

 #How To Claim Rewards
 --

-BPs can claim rewards periodically (at most once a day), by pushing `claimrewards` actions.
-Based on the latest committed source code, we could take a closer look at what's running behind.
+**BPs can claim rewards periodically (at most once a day), by pushing `claimrewards` actions.
+Fixed & Dynamic Rewards are calculated & transferred from `eosio` to the claimer.**

-###Validation
+###BP Validation
-1. Check whether the account name is the same with the push sender, which means producers cannot claim rewards on behalf of others.
+1. Check whether the **account name is the same with the push sender**, which means producers cannot claim rewards on behalf of others.
-2. Check whether the push sender is among the producer list, and being active (activity check might be removed in the coming versions).
+2. Check whether the **push sender is among the producer list**, and being active (activity check might be removed in the coming versions).
-3. Check whether producer is claiming too frequent, no more than once a day.
+3. Check whether producer is claiming too frequent, **no more than once a day**.

 ```cpp
 void system_contract::claimrewards(const account_name& owner) {